...

 The human race became a predominantly patriarchal society around 12,000 years ago when the human species began settling down, claiming the territory, cultivating our own food, and defending what was rightfully ours.
 Men were biologically stronger, and hence assumed the role of guardians, and women, naturally, assumed the role of nurturers.
 As a result, roles were allocated to the sexes, and the power play began.
 A millennial later, women continue to battle for their rights, while rejecting the title “the weaker sex”.

-As we join the growing feminist movement to demand power, respect, opportunities, and basic human rights, here is a list of sexist behavior that women have normalized but should never have!
+As we join the growing feminist movement to demand power, respect, opportunities, and basic human rights, here is a list of sexist behaviors that women have normalized but should never have!

 1. Getting Unsolicited D*ck Pics